-Nyungar brand takes New York Fashion Week - National Indigenous Times
+Nyungar brand takes New York Fashion Week

 “It was surreal, for me the moment I was truly proud of was when all the artists, the people that support the label and are behind the label, seeing the excitement online, it became real for me.”

-Recognising another opportunity to showcase Indigenous Australian fashion design on an international platform, Rickard invited five artists to feature their artwork on the garments including Noongar artist Kiya Watt, Ngalang Moort and Cungelella Art.
+Recognising another opportunity to showcase Indigenous Australian fashion design on an international platform, Rickard invited five artists to feature their artwork on the garments including Noongar artist Kiya Watt, Ngalang Moort and Kalkatungu artist Cungelella Art.

 “Our first collaboration was Bobbi Lockyer, which I had been talking about and wanting for so long, she had her beautiful piece on a jacket,” Rickard said.

-“Mikayla King was the final artist I collaborated with, she’s lived on Noongar Country most of her life and does amazing things for our community and we used her design Mammbakoort Nyitting.
+“Mikayla King was the final artist I collaborated with, she’s lived on Noongar Country most of her life and does amazing things for our community and we used her design Connections.

 “I also reached out to other Indigenous businesses, we used Clothing the Gap t-shirts with the skirts and Koorie Circle earrings to use on the runway with two other local businesses’ accessories.”